 Volunteers celebrate Earth Day by planting native trees and enjoying the EcoFair with free children's activities and live entertainment.
-Volunteers completing a 4-hour shift will receive a free lunch from Tommy O's and a free t-shirt.
+Volunteers completing a 4-hour shift received a free lunch from Tommy O's and a free t-shirt.
 More than 300 volunteers came together to celebrate Earth Day last year.
 Here are the ways volunteers and families were involved in the Stream Team's Earth Day Celebration:

 EcoFair: Free family friendly event, funded in part by a Divine Consign Gifts for our Community grant, with live entertainment and engaging activities for all ages!

 Tree Planting: A 4-hour tree planting to get dirty and make a difference!

 Pull Together: A family friendly, 4-hour non-native Garlic mustard removal.